- Oral Motor

 LOW ORAL MUSCLE TONE

-Much like any other muscle in the body, the mouth muscles must be toned and taut to perform certain skills, such as lip closure, tongue retraction, tongue elevation, tongue lateralization, jaw grading, etc. Opening the jaw for various speech sounds, lifting the tip of the tongue to pronounce l/t/n/d/s/z sounds, forming food into a bolus to swallow, retrieving leftover food particles from the lips and cheeks - all of these speech/feeding skills require a surprising level of control, coordination, and oral tone.
+Much like any other muscle in the body, the mouth muscles must be toned and taut to perform certain skills, such as lip closure, tongue retraction, tongue elevation, tongue lateralization, jaw grading, etc. Opening the jaw for various speech sounds, lifting the tip of the tongue to pronounce l/t/n/d/s/z sounds, forming food into a bolus to swallow, retrieving leftover food particles from the lips and cheeks - all of these oral motor skills require a level of control, coordination, and oral tone.
 Children who have Down syndrome are often born with low oral muscle tone, and so you may in turn see difficulties with speech and feeding.
 Low oral tone can also contribute to drooling, weak suck, tongue protrusion, etc.

 • There are many ways you can work proactively here.
-In addition to helping with sensitivities, the Baby Grabber and Tri-Chew provide a gentle workout for the lips, tongue, and especially the jaw.
+In addition to helping with sensitivities, the Baby Grabber and Baby Guitar provide a gentle workout for the lips, tongue, and especially the jaw.
 At about the age of 2 - 2.5 years, she can "graduate" to the Y-Chews and regular Grabbers.

 • When she's old enough to follow and understand directions, oral motor therapy is a great way to build oral tone, coordination, and dexterity.
 We have several blog posts on this topic from fun oral motor activities to activities with lollipops to exercises with the Z-Vibe.